Anchorage restaurants, already beleaguered, making drastic changes to deal with omicron

 “Two years — it has become a way of life for me,” he said.

-‘A really long two years’
+“A really long two years”

-Sarah Oates, president and CEO of the Alaska Cabaret, Hotel, Restaurant and Retailers Association, said many Alaska hospitality businesses are struggling as the omicron variant exacerbates staffing challenges.
+Sarah Oates, president and CEO of the Alaska Cabaret, Hotel, Restaurant and Retailers Association, said many Alaska hospitality businesses are struggling as the omicron variant worsens staffing challenges.

-Some restaurants are limiting their hours proactively to conserve resources and keep ahead of worsening staffing challenges, Oates said.
+Some restaurants are limiting their hours to conserve resources and keep ahead of worsening staffing challenges, Oates said.

 Locally Grown Restaurants, which operates Anchorage restaurants South Restaurant and Coffeehouse, Spenard Roadhouse and Snow City Cafe, is temporarily shutting down dine-in service on Tuesdays and Wednesdays at all three businesses, though they will still take to-go orders.